rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

 The MMU driver (`src/_arch/_/memory/mmu.rs`) has one global instance for the kernel tables which implements this interface, and which can be accessed by calling `arch_mmu::kernel_translation_tables()` in the generic kernel code (`src/memory/mmu.rs`).
-From there, we provice a couple of memory mapping functions that wrap around this interface , and which are exported for the rest of the kernel to use:
+From there, we provide a couple of memory mapping functions that wrap around this interface , and which are exported for the rest of the kernel to use:

 ```rust